Friends of the ABC – Who are We?

 To support the maintenance and advancement of the Australian Broadcasting Corporation

-- to fulfil to a high standard its role as an independent and comprehensive national public broadcaster
+- to fulfill to a high standard its role as an independent and comprehensive national public broadcaster

-- to be adequately funded by government to fulfil its role;
+- to be adequately funded by government to fulfill its role;

 - to remain independent of government influence, commercial sponsorship and advertising; and